programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

 In the template, information about the records is edited according to the selected mask.
 These can be made via the template at the top left of the page for all records or can be customized by selecting the individual files in the left sidebar.
 In this example, the field with the name `Title` is marked as a mandatory field.
 It is recommended to set a mandatory field as the minimum requirement for the search.
 Other mandatory fields can be specified by the easydb administrator in the settings for the data model.
 When all required or desired information has been added, the process can be completed by <code class="button">Saving</code> in the lower right corner and the data can be loaded into easydb.

-> For more information on uploading and editing data sets, refer to chapter[Data Management](./webfrontend/datamanagement/new_objects/new_objects.md).
+> For more information on uploading and editing data sets, refer to chapter [Data Management](./webfrontend/datamanagement/new_objects/new_objects.md).
 For more information about adapting the data model, see [Administration](./webfrontend/administration/datamodel/datamodel.md).

 # <a name="search"> </a> Search